 U.S. Military Academy Cadet

-In 1854, at the age of seventeen, Wheeler entered the United States Military Academy.
+In 1854, at age seventeen, Wheeler entered the United States Military Academy.
 He attended West Point from July 1, 1854, to July 1, 1859, when he graduated nineteenth in his class of twenty-two cadets.

 U.S. Army Officer